kastaniotis/Sups/Sups/README.md

 sudo Sups --monitoring --threshold 30
 ```

-The application does not run as a service, so if you want to automatically shut the machine down, you will have to run the app through cron.
+The application cannot run as a service, so if you want to automatically shut the machine down, you have to run the app through cron.

 To run it every minute, you should edit root's cron file with